Learn how to clean contact lenses to keep eyes healthy and lenses comfortable.

 Multi-purpose one-solution-does-it-all products are available for both types of contact lenses, but some gas permeable lens users need a two-step cleaning regime to remove particularly stubborn deposits that can't be removed by overnight soaking.

-Now you know how to clean contact lenses, read our related pages for more information on contact lens solutions, both multi-purpose and two-step cleaning regimes using hydrogen peroxide-based cleaning products, for people who are sensitive to the preservatives used in multi-purpose solutions.
+Now you know how to clean contact lenses, read my related pages for more information on contact lens solutions, both multi-purpose and two-step cleaning regimes using hydrogen peroxide-based cleaning products, for people who are sensitive to the preservatives used in multi-purpose solutions.